alexlimxiangwei/Miles/README.md

 # Miles
-please upload your projects in a folder with your name_version
+please upload your projects in a folder with your name/version_number/actual project folder

 so that if something goes wrong we can go back to older version

 please include a readme on what functions or methods is working inside

-example : miles/pengcheng_v0.1/readme.txt etc
+example : miles/pengcheng/v0.1/Androidproject something like that